brocchini/CS/README.md

-# CS
+## Computer Science Study

-General computer science study.
-Code implementation is mine, algorithms are from CS whitepapers and text books.
+- Code implementation is mine, algorithms are from CS whitepapers and text books.